Gluon

 A gluon (/ˈɡluːɒn/ GLOO-on) is a type of massless elementary particle that mediates the strong interaction between quarks, acting as the exchange particle for the interaction.
 Gluons are massless vector bosons, thereby having a spin of 1.
 Through the strong interaction, gluons bind quarks into groups according to quantum chromodynamics (QCD), forming hadrons such as protons and neutrons.

 Gluons carry the color charge of the strong interaction, thereby participating in the strong interaction as well as mediating it.
 Because gluons carry the color charge, QCD is more difficult to analyze compared to quantum electrodynamics (QED) where the photon carries no electric charge.

 The term was coined by Murray Gell-Mann in 1962 (Note: In an interview, Gell-Mann said that he believes the term was coined by Edward Teller.) for being similar to an adhesive or glue that keeps the nucleus together.
 Together with the quarks, these particles were referred to as partons by Richard Feynman.

 Properties

 The gluon is a vector boson, which means it has a spin of 1 ħ.
-While massive spin-1 particles have three polarization states, massless gauge bosons like the gluon have only two polarization states because gauge invariance requires the field polarization to be transverse to the direction that the gluon is traveling.
+While massive spin-1 particles have three polarization states, massless gauge bosons like the gluon have only two polarization states because gauge invariance requires the field polarization to be transverse to the propagation direction of the gluon.
 In quantum field theory, unbroken gauge invariance requires that gauge bosons have zero mass.
 Experiments limit the gluon's rest mass (if any) to less than a few MeV/c^{2}.
 The gluon has negative intrinsic parity.